asarmadi/CSL/README.md

 In opt_attack.py, an optimization-based attack is proposed in which the attacker tries to find a fake image that is classified to the target-label.
 The overall architecture is depicted in the following figure:

 ![Optimization-based](/Figs/optim_arch.png)

+## Membership Inference Attack
+In shokri_mi.py, the proposed membership inference attak in ["Comprehensive Privacy Analysis of Deep Learning"](https://www.comp.nus.edu.sg/~reza/files/Shokri-SP2019.pdf) is implemented for our problem.